Goats on the Loose

 Goats eat just about anything: meat, veggies, cardboard, clothing – and plain old grass, too.
 That’s why the company Goats R Us is so smart: they use goats to mow people’s lawns.
-Why push a lawn mower when a goat is happy to chew down that grass for you?
 Goats R Us owns hundreds of goats, and places like airports and big companies hire those goats to keep their grass nice and short.
-And the goats get to eat while they work.
+Goats eat for around 6 hours per day – we bet you can’t chew veggies that long!

 Wee ones: If you’re in charge of 6 goats, what numbers do you say to count them?
 Put 6 things on the counter and count them up.